RustyDotson/Forest-Fire-Model-Visualization/README.md

 A visualization of the self-organized criticality forest fire model using SFML graphics in C++

+Make is not available by default on Windows.
+If you feel the need to use Windows, you can use cmake to help build, but you will need to write the cmakelists file yourself to get this working.

-*All you need to do is setup the build generator through cmake and then run:
+For Linux or Mac users, you have it a bit easier.
+All you need to do is setup the build generator through the makefile and then run.
+Be sure to have SFML installed on your computer.
+You can learn more about how to do this on SFML's website: https://www.sfml-dev.org/.

- make

- ./main

-*If you want to make your own changes, you will need to run the following lines into your terminal in order to update the changes:

- make clean

  make